codeunion/photo-gallery-cli/README.md

 $ ruby gallery.rb photos/*.jpg --directory my-photos
 ```

-**Modify the program so that it accepts command-line options for specifying a file and directory name.**

 **HINT**

 Ruby's standard library comes with a class called [OptionParser](http://ruby-doc.org/stdlib/libdoc/optparse/rdoc/OptionParser.html).
 It may prove useful.